Kirchlive/DesktopControllerMCP/README.md

     - **HTTP API Server:** A flexible FastAPI interface for general-purpose automation tasks.
 - 📼 **Macro Recorder:** Record and play back user actions to easily automate repetitive tasks.

-## 🎯 What is DesktopControllerMCP-MCP?
+## 🎯 What is DesktopControllerMCP?

-DesktopControllerMCP-MCP acts as a bridge between Large Language Models (LLMs) and your desktop's graphical user interface.
+DesktopControllerMCP acts as a bridge between Large Language Models (LLMs) and your desktop's graphical user interface.
 It allows an AI agent to "see" the screen and "interact" with it as if it were a human user.

 **Workflow Loop:**
-1.  **Focus:** The agent asks DesktopControllerMCP-MCP to focus the "Editor" window.
+1.  **Focus:** The agent asks DesktopControllerMCP to focus the "Editor" window.
 2.  **Screenshot:** The agent requests a screenshot of that window.
 3.  **Analyze:** The agent analyzes the image and finds the coordinates of the "Save" button.
-4.  **Input:** The agent instructs DesktopControllerMCP-MCP to click on those coordinates.
+4.  **Input:** The agent instructs DesktopControllerMCP to click on those coordinates.

 All of this happens programmatically, quickly, and reliably across all major operating systems.